top of page

 THE CLASSIC HISTORY

-That first year was a 16 team format and saw South Pasadena defeat Damien in the final game 57-51.
-The ‘Cage Classic’ continued until 1994 which ended a 13 year run of having the tournament.
+That first year was a 16 team format and saw South Pasadena defeat Damien in the final

 bottom of page